Haru38/Haru38.github.io/index.md

 ### Prediction of class A GPCRs and olfactory receptor activity
 ![helixencoder](img/he.png)

-Olfactory receptors are a type of G protein-coupled receptor (GPCR) that are expressed in the olfactory epithelium and deeply involved in the perception of odors.
-Discovering ligands for olfactory receptors contributes to understanding the mechanisms of olfactory perception and drug development targeting these receptors.
-Biological experiments and computer-based activity prediction studies have been conducted to achieve this.
-However, most olfactory receptors are orphan receptors, meaning their ligands are largely unknown, and the lack of sufficient data poses a bottleneck for achieving accurate activity prediction.
-GPCRs are classified into six classes, from class A to class F, based on their structural and functional differences.
-Olfactory receptors belong to class A GPCRs, which includes rhodopsin and adrenaline receptors, and their ligand binding sites are known to reside in the transmembrane region.
-Therefore, it is believed that by using activity information from compounds that bind to class A GPCRs with the same binding site as olfactory receptors, the problem of insufficient activity information for olfactory receptors can be addressed, resulting in more accurate predictions.
-In this study, a protein sequence encoder specialized for class A GPCRs called the Helix encoder was constructed.
-The pre-training of an activity prediction model was performed using data from class A GPCRs, followed by fine-tuning using olfactory receptor data, aiming to improve the accuracy of activity prediction.
+Olfactory receptors are a type of G protein-coupled receptor (GPCR) that is expressed in the olfactory epithelium and closely associated with the perception of odors.
+Discovering ligands for olfactory receptors has contributed to unraveling the mechanisms of olfactory perception and has potential implications for drug discovery targeting these receptors.
+Biological experiments and computational studies for activity prediction have been conducted thus far.
+To address the challenge of insufficient data for olfactory receptors, this study focused on class A GPCRs and developed a specialized protein sequence encoder called the Helix encoder.
+Pre-training of the activity prediction model was performed using data from class A GPCRs, followed by fine-tuning using olfactory receptor data, with the aim of improving the accuracy of activity prediction.
 ### Publications
 1. Haruki Yamane and Takashi Ishida.
 [Helix encoder: a compound-protein interaction prediction model specifically designed for class A GPCRs](https://doi.org/10.3389/fbinf.2023.1193025).
 [Frontiers in Bioinformatics](https://www.frontiersin.org/journals/bioinformatics), Vol. 3, 2023.
 2. Haruki Yamane and Takashi Ishida.
-[Prediction of class A GPCR-Compound interactions by deep learning focusing on ligand binding site protein sequences](https://cbi-society.org/taikai/taikai22/poster_oral/p_abstract_cbi2022.pdf").
+[Prediction of class A GPCR-Compound interactions by deep learning focusing on ligand binding site protein sequences](https://cbi-society.org/taikai/taikai22/poster_oral/p_abstract_cbi2022.pdf).
 [Chem-Bio Informatics Society(CBI) Annual Meeting 2022, Oct](https://cbi-society.org/taikai/taikai22/index.html).
 3. 山根 永暉, 石田 貴士. [クラスA Gタンパク質共役受容体専用エンコーダを用いたタンパク質ー化合物相互作用予測](https://ipsj.ixsq.nii.ac.jp/ej/?action=pages_view_main&active_action=repository_view_main_item_detail&item_id=216913&item_no=1&page_id=13&block_id=8). [第69回バイオ情報学(SIGBIO)研究会](https://www.ipsj.or.jp/kenkyukai/event/bio69.html).

 # Development